tiagohcorreia/LAPR2/docs/sprintC/US012/01.requirements-engineering/Readme.md

 ### 1.4.
 Found out Dependencies

-* There is a dependency to "US003 Create a task category" since at least a task category must exist to classify the task being created.
+* There is a dependency to US02 because we rely on the ability to register announcements.

 ### 1.5 Input and Output Data